cusspvz/pol/POL-1.0.md

                       (c) 2016 - present by José Moreira

-The Private-Open License is a license targeted for private source-code projects who may need to be in the public domain for any kind of reasons.
+The Private-Open License is a license targeted for private source-code projects which may need to be in the public domain for any kind of reasons.

 This LICENSE endorses all files in the PROJECT, and may be included at the top of a file whenever any of the OWNER(S), COPYRIGHTER(S) or AUTHOR(S) need to